OrlandoSentinel/react-leaflet-iscroll-point-map/README.md

 ## Notes
 We know there is a [Leaflet component]() for React.
 In a few attempts, we haven't found it as easy as just using plain Leaflet and attaching a map to the DOM.
 But we'll keep checking back.

 The info boxes have a default width of 200px and height of 195px.
 You might need to adjust these in **/src/scss/_list.scss** if you add lots of stuff to each info box.
 Also note that the box width and margin between each box are used in **/src/components/List.js** to calculate the width of the iScroll slider.
-If you need to change them, look for the variables at the top of the file.
+If you need to change them, look for the variables in **/src/constants.js**.

 We have the page header hard-coded in **/public/index.html** with embedded styles.
 This is for page performance and SEO.